 “Food Trucks and Food Carts Enjoy Success in Columbus“

-Special thanks go out to the mobile food entrepreneurs who contributed to this How-To Guide:
+Special thanks go out to the mobile food entrepreneurs who contributed to this How-To Guide on how to start a food truck business in Ohio:

 - • Jeffrey Potter, Owner/Operator of Fusion Cafe [Facebook | Twitter]